yesialexanderpoveda/yesialexanderpoveda/README.md

 <h2 align="center">About me 😎</h2>

-  I'm working in a personal project 🥇🥈🥉

-  I'm Colombian 🇨🇴

-  I like me dogs 🐕🐶🦮
+  - I like me dogs 🐕🐶🦮
+  - 🌱 I’m currently learning new frameworks

-  I like to travel around the world 🚡🚅🥤
+  - I🚡🚅🥤 like to travel around the world

-  I like to contribute to open source 👐🕵️
+  - 👐🕵️ I like to contribute to open source

 <h2 align="center">You can reach me at </h2>